kargome/gitskills/readme.txt

 aaa bbb ccc
 sss ddd fff
 aaa
-Creating a new branch is quick. hahahah
+Creating a new branch is quick AND simple.